attack/barometer/README.md

 ## status

-Currently this project has completed initial development and will work for a few weather services (wunderground, yahoo, weather.com, weather_bug).
+Currently this project has completed initial development and will work for a few weather services (wunderground, yahoo, weather_bug).
-Barometer is developed using only Ruby 1.9.2, but will probably on both Ruby 1.8.7 and 1.9.1.
+Barometer is developed using only Ruby 1.9.3, but will probably on both Ruby 1.8.7, 1.9.1 & 1.9.2.

 Features to be added in the future:
 * better command line output